 How to pronounce it

 Need some help pronouncing kouign amann?
-Although it is commonly incorrectly said as “queen amann,” it’s actually supposed to be pronounced, “KOON-yah-mahn” (rhymes with MOON-ha-gone).
+Although it is commonly incorrectly said as “queen a man,” the correct pronunciation is “KWIN-yah-mahn” (rhymes with WIN-ha-gone).
+Another correct pronunciation is the slight variation “KOON-yah-mahn” (rhymes with MOON-ha-gone).

 Still having trouble saying it?
 If so, listen to its proper pronunciation here.

 If you’re searching for the best place to get this mouthwatering pastry, you’ll want to head to a bakery that specializes in French pastries.
 If you’re actually in France, you’ll want to head to the Brittany region to find the most authentic version.
 Some of the best quality bakeries include Boulangerie-Pâtisserie Guéguen in Douarnenez and La Feuilletée in Quimper.

 For exact locations in the U.S. check out this interactive map:

 Making kouign amann is a very labor-intensive process that requires patience and precision.
 The dough is made from flour, water, yeast, and salt.
 It’s then rolled out and layered with butter and sugar.
 The dough is folded over itself several times, creating multiple layers of butter and sugar within the pastry.

 Once the dough has been folded and rolled, it’s cut into rounds and baked.
 During the baking process, the butter and sugar melt and caramelize, creating a crispy, caramelized exterior.
 The interior of the pastry is soft and flaky, with layers of buttery goodness.
 Like making croissants, it takes a master to make this pastry perfectly.

 Although it can be quite intimidating to make an authentic kouign-amann, here is a simplified recipe that you can try out for yourself.

 - 1/2 cup warm water